Brenda0904/Bafstu/to_test.md

 ~0 (most damaging) to ~1 (most wild-type-like)

-EVmutation
+EVmutation --> Replaced with EVcouplings (python package)
 ====
-Need Uniprot ids
+Installed

 Look into the meaning of the score

-See where the most recent protein function information is stored/ how it is updated.
+See where the most recent protein function information is stored/ how it is updated. --> Uniprot

 Variant Filtering
 ==

-Genomiser
+Exomiser
 ====

-Need to test
+Installed --> works on data supplied by paper

 SomaticSeq
 ====

 Maybe look into it later, because it is for somatic variants and is a merging tool